Abnormal vehicle movements – what you need to know

 • movement embargoes for specific times throughout the day and night

-• application timing requirements
+• application timing requirements, and

 • routing requirements.